kwcityhk/hkupop-legco/README.md

         - there is a spss synatx file (a file ended with .sps)
     - run that .sps file under pspp (graphic mode or in terminal) or spss
     - use a text editor you can observe how to recode e.g. the age to group and do cross-tabulation
+    - more and in-depth .sps would be found in recode and description directory; especially look at to the **age5 variables (which merge age1 and age2; you need that to do your analysis)**
     - learn spss (or pspp) e.g.
         - basic:    [http://library.columbia.edu/locations/dssc/technology/spss_write.html](http://library.columbia.edu/locations/dssc/technology/spss_write.html) and
                     [http://libguides.library.kent.edu/SPSS/home](http://libguides.library.kent.edu/SPSS/home)